ianchanning/neural-network-js/tutorial/slides.tex.md

 For perceptrons this is just called an iteration

-Add some logging to the `gradientDescent` function to see progress
+Add some logging to the `gradDescent` function to see progress

 # In summary